wishihab/Android-RATList/README.md

 # Remote Access Tool Trojan List - Android

 This repo contents all RAT trojan android (and [Dataset](https://github.com/wishihab/Android-RAT-Dataset/)) as I know so far (free or paid app) with permission and feature used list for my documentation.
-Interesting?
-Well you need to see this awesome repo https://github.com/MobSF/Mobile-Security-Framework-MobSF/

 Looking for free port forwarding without buy VPN or Router setting??
 Use [Ngrok](https://ngrok.com/)